Civil Plan Review

 - Storm mains, manholes, catch basins (subdivisions)

-- Fireline and details
+- Firelines and details

-- Lowest floor elevation on site
+- Finished floor elevation on site

 - Number of building stories